Governing Board

 Gregg Kleiner

-Gregg crunches numbers by day as an Accounting Manager for the Fenton Family Dealerships, but his true superpower is making Keene feel like home.
+Gregg crunches numbers by day as the Office Manager for Monadnock Ford, but his true superpower is making Keene feel like home.
 Since moving here in 2018, he’s jumped headfirst into the community—so much so that after one bite at the Taste of Keene event in 2021, he joined the KYPN Board and never looked back.

 Public service isn’t just something he does—it’s who he is.
-Whether serving on the Board of Directors for the Colonial Theatre and the Montessori Schoolhouse of Cheshire County or giving his time as a proud member of the Keene Lions Club, Gregg is always looking for ways to give back and make a difference.
+Whether serving on the Board of Directors for the Colonial Theatre, the Monadnock United Way and the Montessori Schoolhouse of Cheshire County or giving his time as a proud member of the Keene Lions Club, Gregg is always looking for ways to give back and make a difference.

 A lifelong theater enthusiast, he’s passionate about the arts and believes in their power to bring people together.
-When he’s not at work or in a board meeting, you’ll likely find him at the Colonial Theatre (either in the audience or helping behind the scenes), strolling through Keene, or completely absorbed in a great book—probably one with a plot twist he didn’t see coming.
+When he’s not at work or in a board meeting, you’ll likely find him at the Colonial Theatre (either in the audience or helping behind the scenes for a Lions Club production), strolling through Keene, or completely absorbed in a great book—probably one with a plot twist he didn’t see coming.

 Marketing Chair